ISO 27001 + ISO 9001 + ISO 42001

 Where is our data stored?

 CloudMonitor is a hosted SaaS platform running in our Microsoft Fabric tenancy.
-Your billing data stays in the storage account you own.
-CloudMonitor reads it in place through a OneLake shortcut, read-only, and never makes a second copy.
-The CloudMonitor environment that reads it and serves your reports runs in the data residency region you choose at sign-up — encrypted in transit and at rest.
-Every customer gets a dedicated Microsoft Fabric workspace, so your data lives in its own isolated workspace and is never co-mingled with another customer's.
-CloudMonitor staff access is restricted, audited, and gated by least-privilege controls, and only your authorized users see your reports.
+Azure Cost Management writes the raw FOCUS export to a storage account you own.
+CloudMonitor uses scoped access to process the cost data in a dedicated customer environment within our Fabric tenancy, in the supported data residency region you choose at sign-up.
+Every customer gets a dedicated Microsoft Fabric workspace, so customer environments are isolated and data is not co-mingled.
+Data is encrypted in transit and at rest, CloudMonitor staff access is restricted and audited, and only your authorized users see your reports.

 How does our Azure billing data reach CloudMonitor?

-You configure a FOCUS cost export to an Azure Storage account in your tenant and grant CloudMonitor scoped read-only access to it.
-CloudMonitor ingests that export into your dedicated Microsoft Fabric workspace, where it becomes your reports.
+You configure a FOCUS cost export to an Azure Storage account in your tenant and grant CloudMonitor the required scoped roles.
+Billing and resource metadata access is read-only; one management role is limited to the dedicated export account so CloudMonitor can create and run the scheduled export.
+CloudMonitor processes the cost data in your dedicated Microsoft Fabric workspace within our tenancy, where it becomes your reports.
 Only billing and resource metadata moves — never the data inside your resources.
 See the Information Trust Center for the full data-flow detail.

 How is our data isolated inside Microsoft Fabric and OneLake?